bryce-wong/webtoon_comments/webtoon_analysis.md

 The assignment of an episode to a specific season had to be done by hand, by taking a look at the titles and figuring out which season they belong to.

+Note that not all seasons have the same number of episodes (some seasons have filler episodes) - thus, the average number of likes and comments per an episode in each season have also been calculated.

 ``` r
 seasons = webtoons_data %>%
   select(season, episode_num, episode, comment_txt, likes_per_ep)